AAroNZH11/Performance_RGM_Networkx/README.md

-# Time Performance of generaing graphs by 4 Models using Python package Networkx
+# Time Performance of Generaing Four Types of Random Graphs Using Networkx

-This repository contains collecting and observing the execution time required for generating graphs using various models in the [Networkx](https://networkx.org/) Python package.
-The models evaluated include:
+This repository contains the material for evaluting and reporting the time performance of generating four  important types of random graphs using the Python package [Networkx](https://networkx.org/).
+The four models are:

 1. Erdős-Rényi (ER) [[1]](#1), [[2]](#2)
 2. Watts-Strogatz (WS) [[3]](#3)